A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Arriving at Tagbilaran port

-From Tagbilaran you have the choice if to go north, south, or to explore the touristic area of Panglao while you think about it, the latter is what we did.
+From Tagbilaran, you have the choice to go north, south, or to explore the tourist area of Panglao.
+While you think about it, the latter is what we did.

-The whole tour around Panglao consists of less than 40 flat and pleasant kilometers.
-Though this is a tourist area, you will not see many of them around, most live enclosed in their resorts, which actually have taken possession of most of the beaches on the island, so don’t expect to easily find where to swim here.
+The entire tour around Panglao covers less than 40 flat, pleasant kilometers.
+Though this is a tourist area, you will not see many of them around; most live in their resorts, which have taken over most of the beaches on the island, so don’t expect to find a place to swim here easily.

-There’s a big public beach on the westernmost tip of the island but water is very shallow here, sand is so white though that it’s worth a look.
+There’s a big public beach on the westernmost tip of the island, but the water is very shallow here; the sand is so white, though, that it’s worth a look.

 Cycling Bohol’s southern coast